While many of us are spending more time than ever at home, the most exciting part of the day is when our online orders arrive in the mail.

-The opportunities for merchants to grow abroad and reach a whole new international customer base are ripe for the taking.
-And consumers aren't adverse from shopping from overseas merchants.
+The opportunities for merchants to grow abroad and reach a whole new international customer base are ripe.
 In Belgium, almost 50% of shoppers choose to buy online from merchants based in other EU countries, while in Finland, this number rises to over 54%.

 But expanding an e-commerce store abroad is easier said than done, and you'll need to have an extensive plan on optimizing your store for overseas customers.

 We've put together a checklist for what you'll need to consider when localizing your online business and how to implement them.